ZsoltMolnarrr/ProjectileDamage/README.md

 # 🏹️ Features

-Adds new EntityAttribute to the game, named `generic.projectile_damage`.
+Adds new EntityAttribute to the game, with the following id: `projectile_damage:generic`.
 This allows customization of damage done by individual Bow and Crossbow items in the game.

 Adds new status effect named `Impact`, that increases the projectile damage of the entity.

-You can use the API provided by this mod, to set the damage of your custom ranged weapons.
+You can use the API provided by this mod, to set custom damage value to your custom ranged weapons.

 # 🔧 Configuration